Longtime Atlanta anchor, Amanda Davis, dies after suffering massive stroke

-ATLANTA — Local television news anchor Amanda Davis has died after she was hospitalized earlier Wednesday due to a "massive stroke," Atlanta's CBS News affiliate WGCL-TV reports.
+ATLANTA — Local television news anchor Amanda Davis died Wednesday after she was hospitalized Tuesday due to a "massive stroke," Atlanta's CBS News affiliate WGCL-TV reports.

 According a family friend, Davis was at Hartsfield-Jackson Atlanta International Airport on Tuesday, headed to San Antonio following the death of her father, when the medical episode happened.

 WGCL-TV reports Davis was taken to the hospital, where she underwent treatment.
-By 9:45 p.m., the station confirmed that she had died at the hospital.
+By 9:45 p.m.
+Wednesday, the station confirmed that she had died at the hospital surrounded by family.

+Saddened to hear about the sudden passing of Atlanta news icon, Amanda Davis.
+Our thoughts and prayers are with her loved ones during this difficult time.
+She will truly be missed.— Kasim Reed (@KasimReed) December 28, 2017

 A statement on the station's website earlier in the evening stated "family is asking for privacy at this difficult time."